wesleywerner/dregosadv/design/doc.md

 # TODO
 * Add HELP, ABOUT, HINT
-* Add doorways to all directions so player can GO WAY
 * Look in directions in most rooms
 * Listen and smell senses in most rooms
 * Optimize entry descriptions for all rooms